ThomWright/balamb/README.md

 # Balamb 🌱

-Run a set of dependent, async tasks with type-safe dependencies.
+Concurrently run a set of dependent, asynchronous tasks with type-safe dependencies.

-Initially intended for data seeding, hence the name.
+This library was initially intended for data seeding, hence the name, which comes from Final Fantasy VIII.
+Balamb Garden is a school where cadets, known as SeeDs, are trained.

 ## Example